If you can read this, you are just the person we are looking for! Call Tish at 231-747-7273 and start making a difference today/

 To serve as a volunteer we ask that you meet the following requirements:

 - Be at least 18 years of age

 - Cultural sensitivity to people of diverse backgrounds

-Before taking this training you must go through an hour-long orientation.
 This training is for anyone interested in volunteering for Read Muskegon.
-During this training you will learn about all of our different programs, how to teach someone how to read, how to tutor adults, as well as different strategies, tips, and tricks.
-Please RSVP and/or sign up for an orientation by contacting Sarah at 231.766.5040.
-RSVPs are mandatory in order to plan for food and materials.
+During this training, you will learn about all of our different programs, how to teach someone how to read, how to tutor adults, as well as different strategies, tips, and tricks.
+Please RSVP and/or sign up for an orientation by contacting Tish at 231-747-7273.